 - July 2022 COMPLETED Reconcile the 2021 International Codes' Flood Resistant Construction provisions and the Flood Damage Prevention and incorporate sub-damaged plan requirements and mechanical, electrical, and plumbing elevation criteria to Chapter 9 of the Code of Ordinances.

 - October 2023 Targeting to secure a CRS rating of a 7.

 100 Year Flood Plain Discount

 500 Year Flood Plain Discount

 October 1, 2021 - April 1, 2022*

-* Please note FEMA Risk Rating 2.0 will go into effect on October 1, 2021.
-This may affect your insurance premiums.
+* Please note FEMA Risk Rating 2.0 was effective on October 1, 2021.
+This may have an affect your insurance premiums.

 ** Anticipated discount.